Voice Announcements

 Tap Ads in the bottom menu, then tap the + button in the top right.
 This opens the Create Announcement screen.

 Give your announcement a Campaign Title — this is just for your reference (e.g. "Daily Specials" or "Welcome Message").
 Then write your script in the Script field.
-You have up to 500 characters, which is around 30 seconds of audio.
+A character counter below the field shows how much of the 500-character limit you've used — 500 characters is around 30 seconds of audio.
 Keep sentences short and natural — the AI voices read them aloud exactly as written.

 Under Playback Frequency, choose how many music tracks should play between each announcement.
 For example, setting it to 4 means your announcement plays after every 4 songs.
 Options are 2, 3, 4, 5, 8, 10, or 15 — or you can turn it off entirely.
 A setting of 4–5 is a good starting point for most venues.

-Scroll through the Voice Model options and tap one to select it.
-There are over 20 voices available — different ages, accents, and tones.
-Tap Generate Audio Preview to hear how your script sounds.
+Scroll through the Voice Model options.
+Each voice card has a small play button — tap it to hear a short sample of that voice before committing.
+There are over 20 voices available across different ages, accents, and tones.
+Once you've picked a voice, tap Generate Audio Preview to hear your full script read aloud.
+Any currently playing music will pause automatically during the preview.
 If you'd like a voice that isn't available, get in touch and we can look at adding it.

 Once you're happy with the preview, save the announcement.
-It will immediately be active and start playing between your music tracks — across Radio, Genres, and Playlists.
+It will immediately be active and start playing between your music tracks — across Radio, Genres, Playlists, and even downloaded tracks when you're offline.

 Example scripts